ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/configure-analytics/deep_dive_analytics@de.md

 If you’re an analytics vendor, learn more about [integrating your own analytics configuration into AMP HTML](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/integrating-analytics.md).

-## Load remote configuration: config attribute
+## Remote Konfiguration laden: das Attribut "config"

 You don't have to include all of the configuration for [`amp-analytics`](../../../../documentation/components/reference/amp-analytics.md) entirely on your AMP page.
 Instead, you can can call out to a remote URL for all or part of the configurations.